AyoAlfonso/useTwelve/README.md

 To setup the project, install the required dependencies:

-1. Install ts-node-dev globally with `npm install -g ts-node-dev`
+1. Install yarn globally with `npm install -g yarn`

-2. install yarn globally with `npm install -g yarn`
+2. `yarn install` in both the `backend` and `frontend` folders

-3. `yarn install` in both the `backend` and `frontend` folders
+3. Run the backend and the frontend as shown below

 ---